-As the Network Rail allocation methodology would change the allocation of fixed costs to services compared to the status-quo, it would also change the allocation of fixed costs between funders.
+As the Network Rail allocation methodology would change the allocation of fixed costs to services with respect to the status-quo, it would also change the allocation of fixed costs between funders.

-We have discussed the impact of the change in allocation with DfT and other noncentral governments.
-Based on these discussions our understanding is that most non-DfT funders would be held harmless to any changes in the fixed costs allocated to the services they sponsor.
+We have discussed the impact of the change in allocation with DfT and other non-central governments.
+Based on these discussions, our understanding is that most non-DfT funders would be held harmless to any changes in the fixed costs allocated to the services they sponsor.
+For non-DfT funders that are not held harmless to changes in the fixed costs allocated to the services they sponsor we have taken the impact into consideration as part of our PR18 decision-making process.